erhanbaris/erhanbaris.com/posts/How-do-I-track-my-baby-s-sleep.md

 Here is the **ESPHome** integration code:

 {% call info() %}
-If anyone is interested, they can examine the [{% call fontawesome('fab', 'github') %}{% endcall %}ultrasonic.yaml](https://github.com/erhanbaris/baby-sleep-track/blob/main/approach-2/ultrasonic.yaml) file.
+If anyone is interested, they can examine the [<i class="fa fa-github" aria-hidden="true"></i>ultrasonic.yaml](https://github.com/erhanbaris/baby-sleep-track/blob/main/approach-2/ultrasonic.yaml) file.
 {% endcall %}

 More flexible and useful integrations can be made using **C++** within **ESPHome**.
 There is a lot of information and examples on this subject on the website.